ktenzer/keithtenzer.com/_posts/2025-06-04-WebAI-Custom-Elements.md

 ---

 <img src="/assets/2025-05-23/WebAI.png" alt="My Image" width="100" height="75"/>

+*Note*: This article covers the older ElementSDK 0.9.x.
+The newer webAI ElementSDK is 0.10.x and recommended which is documented [here](https://keithtenzer.com/ai/WebAI-Custom-Elements-Advanced/)

 ## Overview
 webAI is an on-device AI platform that enables organizations to build and deploy AI models in a distributed fashion using commodity hardware.
 Its key benefits are **privacy**, **time-to-market**, **cost-efficiency**, and **accuracy**.
 I previously wrote a [blog](https://keithtenzer.com/ai/AI_on_the_Edge/) that explores the platform in more depth.